mrzzy2021/StyledMotionSynthesis/README.md

 Run data_proc/gen_dataset.sh to generate the dataset.

 ## Citation
-If you use our code or data, please cite:
 ```
 @inproceedings{chang2022unifying,
     title={Unifying Human Motion Synthesis and Style Transfer with Denoising Diffusion Probabilistic Models},